|Subscribe | What is RSS|

 For more information on Lowell Kids Week, visit www.lowellkidsweek.org or contact Lowell Kids Week Coordinator, Bridget Peregrino via email at e-mail us.
 For more information about Lowell National Historical Park visit www.nps.gov/lowe or call 978-970-5000.

-Lowell Kids Week is presented by Lowell National Historical Park, Lowell Recreation Department, Angkor Dance Troupe, Cambodian Mutual Assistance Association, Christ Church United in Lowell, Coalition for a Better Acre, Council on Aging, Girls Incorporated of Greater Lowell, JRIP GRIP Community Based Services, Lowell General Hospital, Lowell Parks and Conservation Trust, Lowell Humane Society, Lowell Telecommunications, Making Art with Artists, Mill City Grows, Pollard Memorial Library, Stop & Shop Chelmsford, Tree House at Stop & Shop Chelmsford, Tsongas Industrial History Center, University of Massachusetts Lowell, Umbrella Community Arts Center, Women, Infants, and Children (WIC), local artist Judith Bessette, and additional partners to be announced.
+Lowell Kids Week is presented by Lowell National Historical Park, Lowell Recreation Department, Angkor Dance Troupe, Cambodian Mutual Assistance Association, Christ Church United in Lowell, Coalition for a Better Acre, Council on Aging, Girls Incorporated of Greater Lowell, JRI GRIP Community Based Services, Jumpstart-Children First, Lowell General Hospital, Lowell Parks and Conservation Trust, Lowell Humane Society, Lowell Telecommunications, Making Art with Artists, Mill City Grows, Pollard Memorial Library, Tree House at Stop & Shop Chelmsford, Tsongas Industrial History Center, University of Massachusetts Lowell, Umbrella Community Arts Center, Women, Infants, and Children (WIC), local artist Judith Bessette.